NSO-developer/nso-gitbook/onf-tapi_rc/README.md

         unused  - Display only the config nodes that are not in use.

+        rpcs    - Display the rpc nodes defined in the schema.

+      - with-status <enum>

+        Only select nodes annotated with matching 'status' statements.

+        deprecated  - Means node is still supported, but usage no longer recommended.

+        obsolete    - Means node is not supported anymore, and should not be used.

       - count <empty>

         Count the nodes and return the sum instead of the full list of nodes.

+      - details <empty>

+        Display schema details like must/when expression, leafrefs and leafref targets.

       - root-paths <string>